followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/050 Timetable.md

 ---

 You can also adjust cells' size in the table and around it using the DevExtreme CSS classes.
 For example, the `.dx-scheduler-cell-sizes-horizontal` and `.dx-scheduler-cell-sizes-vertical` classes specify the cells' width and height, respectively.
+These classes apply if the [crossScrollingEnabled](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#crossScrollingEnabled) option is set to **true**.

     <!--CSS-->
     #yourSchedulerID .dx-scheduler-cell-sizes-horizontal {